TEX479/tf2-translator/README.md

 - probably some other stuff too...

 # Setup
 The following setup is a description on what to do to get this tool running on linux.
 I do not have any expecience with windows and will not add support without enough demand.
 I will not try to stop this tool from working on windwows.
-It might, it might not, so just give it a try.\
+It might, it might not, so just give it a try.

-\
+## Get the Code
 Firstly you'll want to download this project.
 This can be done using the command
 ```console
 git pull https://github.com/TEX479/tf2-translator.git
 ```
 or by clicking the green `Code` icon on the top right of the file-browser, and then clicking `Download ZIP`.

-\
+## Get the dependencies
 Next, to run this program, you need to have python version 3.11 or higher.
 (Lower versions have not been checked, but might work.)
 To get python, just go to the [official website](https://www.python.org/), if you don't have it already.
 Assuming you are on linux you probably have python.
 To check, type
 ```console
 python --version
 ```
 in your terminal of choice.\
-\
 Next up you will need to install a few librarys, if they are not already present on your system.\
 You'll need `tkinter`, which at least on debian based systems can be installed using the command
 ```console